JohnnyBlocks/SteamDeck/index.md

 ---
 layout: home
-title: "JB's Resources and How To's to let you LEVEL-UP your Steam Deck.
+title: "JB's Collection of Resources and How To's to let you LEVEL-UP your Steam Deck.
 ---

 ## Introduction